Counseling Partners of Los Angeles

 • The name and campus name/location of your graduate school (if applicable), and the degree you are pursuing.

-• Tell us if your graduate program is in-person (does not include if currently remote ONLY due to COVID) or online.
+• Tell us if your graduate program is in-person or online.

 • The name and contact info (email AND direct line) of the person at your university who oversees clinical placements (titles may include Clinical Training Coordinator, Clinical Placement Director, Clinical Placement Coordinator)